 PLEASE NOTE: By using the ‘submit name’ element on the site we DO NOT get any record of you or your email and sometimes we’d love to get in touch with you, but we can’t!
 Please either drop your email details on the entry (don’t worry we won’t publish that) or a separate email to say ‘hello’.

 We’d love you to get involved with this project.
 You can email us your info to firstname.lastname@example.org or post a name directly on the ‘submit name’ link.

-April 2017 UPDATE: Thank you for all the submissions we now have over 1,100 names in the database with articles, info, memories and photos coming in.
+Thank you for all the submissions in the database.
+In addition some people have articles, info, memories and photos.
 We’ll show everything, that comes in, at some point soon, please bear with us.
 We still need more… Email your stories today!